JFritzer/iot_ultrasonic_presence_sensor/README.md

 ## Description

-* Ultrasonic-Sensor transmitting presence to an MQTT Server.
+* Ultrasonic-Sensor transmitting distance measurements to MQTT.
-* Additional you can use MQTT->Telegraf->InfluxDB->Grafana for Visualization.
+* Additionaly you can use MQTT->Telegraf->InfluxDB->Grafana for Visualization.
+* Visualization for last 50 measurements can also be done via the django project.
 * Housing for Ultrasonic-Sensor and ESP32 for easy installation on every surface.

-The microcontroller send the distance to the MQTT Server and you can choose in the software, from when presence is true.
+The microcontroller sends distance measurements to the MQTT Server.
+In the python code it is possible to adjust the max_req_dist & cooldown to manage presence detection.

 ## Hardware